LJMU Graduate Futures

 We work with SMEs (under 250 employees with an annual turnover under 50m euros) to deliver funding solutions by talent matching them to our students and graduates.
 We support businesses via two routes:

-- Student internships – helping you to solve a particular problem through either:
+- Short-term paid internships – helping you to solve a particular problem through either:

 - 100% funded, 200-hour project delivered over a 10-week duration with various start dates, or